inlife/nexrender/README.md

 Probably the closest (feature-wise) alternative that exists at the moment is the Dataclay's [Templater](http://dataclay.com/) bot edition.
 Compared to nexrender it has a rich GUI support and a number of enterprise-scale features, however, it is not free.

+Another noteworthy mention is [Plainly](https://plainlyvideos.com/), guys created a great amazing automated platform and actually used nexrender as the backend.

 # Installation

 You can download binaries directly from the [releases](https://github.com/inlife/nexrender/releases) section,